-- Assist the student with the completion of applications for admission or financial aid. - Arrange and accompany the student on campus visits. - Assist in researching and applying for private or institution-sponsored scholarships. - Identify whether the student is a candidate for appointment to a military academy. - Assist the student in registering and preparing for college entrance examinations, including (subject to the availability of funds) arranging for the payment of examination fees by the Texas Department of Family and Protective Services (DFPS). - Coordinate contact between the student and a liaison officer for students formerly in the conservatorship of the state.
+- Assist the student with the completion of applications for admission or financial aid - Arrange for and accompany the student on campus visits - Assist in researching and applying for private or institution-sponsored scholarships - Identify whether the student is a candidate for appointment to a military academy

+- Assist the student in registering and preparing for college entrance examinations, including (subject to the availability of funds) arranging for the payment of examination fees by the Texas Department of Family and Protective Services (DFPS) - Coordinate contact between the student and a liaison officer for students formerly in the conservatorship of the state

-If you have questions, please contact the district's foster care liaison Tracy Mynar at the EPISD District Service Center, 587 Madison Street, (830) 773-5181 Ext.
+If you have questions, please contact the district's foster care liaison Tracy Mynar at the EPISD District Service Center, 587 Madison Street at (830) 773-5181 Ext.
 80002.

-[See Credit by Examination for Advancement/Acceleration on page 50 and Course Credit on page 49.]
+[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Course Credit (Secondary Grade Levels Only)]